gl-inet/gl-ble-sdk/src/example/bleAdvExtended/README.md

 **note**

-Make sure your ble module firmware version is 4_2_0.
-If not, the example is not working.
+This example will detect whether the ble module firmware version is 4_2_0.
+If it is not, it will upgrade to the corresponding firmware version.
+However, the previous devices does not support this automatic upgrade method, which needs to be upgraded in other ways.

 ```shell
 root@OpenWrt:~# bleAdvExtended